ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

         ...
 11 more
 {% highlight %}

-So new instance of `Length` type cannot be created.
-Quick sneek peek on failing part (`PathFunctionFactory.java:75`)
+So a new instance of `Length` type cannot be created.
+Quick sneak peek on failing part (`PathFunctionFactory.java:75`)

 {% highlight java %}
 public static PathFunction newFunction(String name) throws InvalidPathException {
     Class functionClazz = FUNCTIONS.get(name);
     if(functionClazz == null){
         throw new InvalidPathException("Function with name: " + name + " does not exist.");
     } else {
         try {
             return (PathFunction)functionClazz.newInstance();
         } catch (Exception e) {
             throw new InvalidPathException("Function of name: " + name + " cannot be created", e);
         }
     }
 }
 {% highlight %}

-That's true, it looks like there is set of predefined function which then are dynamicly created.
-Fortunetly this can be fixed by indroducing reflection configuration file.
+That's true, it looks like there is a set of predefined function which then are dynamically created.
+Fortunately, this can be fixed by introducing reflection configuration file.
 This file is used to inform `Substrate VM` about reflectively accessed program elements.
 To know more see [https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md](https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md).
 To solve above issue we need to put one entry in `graal.json`

 {% highlight json %}
 [